canvasgfx/ev-connector-sample/docs/GETTING_STARTED.md

-# Getting started with Envision Connector
+# Getting started with Envision Connector SDK

 ## Table of contents